lnlp/LMIC-node/README.md

     ; -D USE_DISPLAY         ; Requires external I2C OLED display
 ```

 By default all USE\_ options for a board are enabled.
-If the option is not enabled by default then it is either not supported or in case of USE_DISPLAY requires an external display to be connected.
+If the option is not enabled by default then it is either not supported (e.g. due to hardware conflict) or in case of USE_DISPLAY requires an external display to be connected.
 The USE_DISPLAY option can then be enabled after the display is connected.

 Each of these options uses memory.
 In case of memory constrainted 8-bit boards disabling some of these option may free some memory for other use (e.g. use MCCI LIMIC library or enable LMIC debugging).